April 14, 2021

-Learn how to make this famous Amalfi Coast liqueur at home, and read about the time Peg (successfully!) brought home a jar of limoncello on a flight here – needless to say, it was an adventure!
+Scroll down to see how easy it is to make this famous Amalfi Coast liqueur at home, or read about the time Peg (successfully!) brought home a jar of limoncello on a flight – needless to say, it was an adventure!

 1. Rinse the lemons and using a peeler remove just the yellow part of the peel, leaving behind the white pith.